 Before purchasing any CBD product, please note that it is not designed to treat dementia.
 Instead, it could help alleviate some of the negative effects of dementia.
 CBD is widely available in most states, and you can purchase:

 - CBD topicals

 Vape liquid is perhaps the best option for anyone looking to experience the effects of CBD quickly.
 In contrast, edibles can take hours to have a noticeable impact, but the effects last much longer.

 There are tens of thousands of physical locations selling CBD products, including dedicated stores and gas stations.
 However, the industry is unregulated, so it is perhaps safer and more convenient to shop online.
 You will find a greater range of products that offer better value for money.
 Perhaps more importantly, you can check out the brand’s reputation and ensure its third-party lab reports are legitimate and up to date.

 We cover a wide range of CBD companies in our reviews.
 However, to save you some time, here are five of the top-rated brands in the industry:

 Final Thoughts on CBD and Dementia

-For many patients with dementia, it can be a long and lonely road ahead.
-The symptoms of dementia can slowly but surely lead to deleterious effects on memory and mood and make it difficult to perform daily tasks.
+For many patients with dementia, it is a long and lonely road ahead.
+The symptoms of dementia can slowly but surely lead to harmful effects on memory and mood and make it difficult to perform daily tasks.
 However, recent research into the impact of CBD on the symptoms of dementia conditions such as Alzheimer’s offers a ray of hope.

-While the psychoactive compound, THC, could potentially remove amyloid clumps in the brain – which are a hallmark of Alzheimer’s – CBD may potentially have a similar effect, and CBD is known to aid in the antioxidant process that reverses signs of aging in all organs of the body.
+While the intoxicating compound, THC, could potentially remove amyloid clumps in the brain – which are a hallmark of Alzheimer’s – CBD may have a similar effect.
+Also, CBD may help reverse the signs of aging in body organs.

 One thing we know is that research needs to continue so we can see if these promising beginnings turn into something more concrete.